yrnmalone0/alx-system_engineering-devops/0x02-shell_redirections/README.md

 **1. Confused smiley** - It displays a confused smiley "(Ôo)'.

 **2. Let's display a file** - Displays the content of the /etc/passwd file.

+**3. What about 2?** - Displays the content of /etc/passwd and /etc/hosts.